Cool Off at These Summer Vacation Spots

 4 Cool View From the TopMount Mitchell State ParkSee on map

 At 6,684 feet, Mount Mitchell is the highest peak in the East and offers views of up to 80 miles on a clear day.
-Part of a 1,946-acre North Carolina state park, Mount Mitchell is off the Blue Ridge Parkway at Milepost 355 in Burnsville.
+Part of a nearly 2,000-acre state park, Mount Mitchell is off the Blue Ridge Parkway at Milepost 355 in Burnsville.
 You can camp, hike, picnic, horseback ride, tour the exhibit hall or take part in an educational program, all while enjoying temperatures that are usually 10 to 30 degrees cooler than downtown Asheville, 35 miles away.

 5 Enjoy Mile-High Breezes